pbhogan/InControl/Assets/InControl/README/README.markdown

 ## To-do List

-* XInput support on Windows.
+* XInput.NET support on Windows.
+* Allow players to custom bind controls.
 * Support Apple MFi controllers on Mac and iOS.
 * Support Android controllers like the Moga Pro.
 * Support more controllers on Linux.